Monday, December 28, 2009

 In case you're wondering, yes I am aware that I look like a John Waters character in the above picture.
 I'm blaming the photographer and his unwillingness to take direction.

-and I are all about doing the pattern out of the yarn it's written for--I know that this might be some sort of puerile impulse, but occasionally it works out for us.
+Babs and I are all about doing the pattern out of the yarn it's written for--I know that this might be some sort of puerile impulse, but occasionally it works out for us.
 And this is one of those times.
 Weirdly I happened to have 12 balls of Karabella Marble (a yarn that I could swear was discontinued briefly) in my stash and so cast on with great enthusiasm.
 Ah yes, that initial enthusiasm...if only we could bottle that and sell it.
-That I still had the yarn was very fortuitous as I had even tried to destash the yarn at one point, but luckily none of the ill-mannered cheapskates other detash folks wanted it.
+That I still had the yarn was very fortuitous as I had even tried to destash the yarn at one point, but luckily none of the

 Well, I'm about 23 years late to the whole ingenue/gamine party, but I suppose that since the sweater is the opposite of 'matronly', I'm still in the acceptable age range for wearing this--but only just barely.
 Can you tell that the photographer and I were having some marital issues during the photo shoot?
 He might have called me 'picky and demanding', and I might have called him a 'negative douche bag'...